I-Corinthian/blink-core/contrib/README.md

 ---------------------

 ### [Debian](/contrib/debian) ###
-Contains files used to package bitcoind for Debian-based Linux systems.
-If you compile bitcoind yourself, there are some useful files here.
+Contains files used to package blinkd for Debian-based Linux systems.
+If you compile blinkd yourself, there are some useful files here.

 ### [Gitian-descriptors](/contrib/gitian-descriptors) ###
 Notes on getting Gitian builds up and running using KVM.

 ### [RPM](/contrib/rpm) ###
-RPM spec file for building bitcoin-core on RPM based distributions
+RPM spec file for building blink-core on RPM based distributions

 ### [Gitian-build](/contrib/gitian-build.sh) ###
 Script for running full Gitian builds.